Tvalc/vibe-coding-office-hours/Welcome Mellyn.md

             ---

-## 7. Connecting Windsurf with Git

-**Why Git?**
-Git helps you track changes, collaborate, and never lose your work.

-**Steps:**
-1. In Windsurf, open or create a project.
-2. Go to “Settings” > “Version Control” and connect your GitHub/GitLab account.
-3. Authorize Windsurf to access your repositories.

----

 ## 7. Using Git to Store and Track Changes (only read this if you care to learn how to use git updates manually, otherwise skip to the next section)